-If you never thought you could be obsessed with a vegetable, then I’m bold enough to say that you probably haven’t had roasted broccolini before.
+If you never thought you could be obsessed with a vegetable side dish, then I’m bold enough to say that you probably haven’t had roasted broccolini before.

 You might even wonder what the heck is broccolini and is it just broccoli and what’s so special about it?!
 We’re going to get to all of that in a minute.